Krcim/Curnax/README.md

 Curnax

+English | "简体中文" (README.zh-CN.md)

+«Manage assets once.
+Deliver everywhere.»

+Curnax is an open-source media asset platform that helps you manage images, videos and files through a unified storage and delivery layer.
 «Manage assets once.
 Deliver everywhere.»

 Curnax is an open-source media asset platform that helps you manage images, videos and files through a unified storage and delivery layer.